sahilrajput03/sahilrajput03/learn-deploy.md

 sudo certbot certonly --standalone --email sahilrajput03@gmail.com --agree-tos --no-eff-email -d api.mypot.in -d api-staging.mypot.in
 # Note: I included more domains to existing ssl certificate files simply by running below command:
 sudo certbot certonly --standalone --email sahilrajput03@gmail.com --agree-tos --no-eff-email -d api.mypot.in -d api-staging.mypot.in -d mypot.in -d staging.mypot.in
+# 🎉 Note: I tried to generate wildcard domains handling but failed -- though I instantly reliased this is not what I actually want because I might want to utilise certain subdomains for other usage in future.

 # ✅ WAY 2: Use interactive way: